 It was honestly an embarrassment at the box office.
 FOX pushed back the release date when theaters threatened not to play the film.
 It grossed just under $5 million despite a $12 million budget.
 Poor Clarkson still likes to pretend the movie didn't even happen.
 She could also totally care less that it's considered by some to be a "cult classic."

 "Oh my God, I hope not," she said.
 "I just want it to go away.
 I want to own all of it.
 I just want it to not be here."

 Despite her strong feelings against the film, it secured her and her co-star nominations for breakout star at the Teen Choice Awards (but obviously also the Razzie Awards).
 There was a whole soundtrack recorded for the film, but it wasn't released due to everyone's negative reception.

-Luckily, it seems that the show learned from their mistake the first time and has not forced other winning contestants to star in a movie against their will.
-Hopefully, Clarkson fully moves on and just blacks out her big-screen debut.
-After all, every thing has worked out for Clarkson, both onscreen and off, in the years since her film debut.
+Luckily, it seems that the show learned from their mistake the first time and has not forced other Idol finalists, like Carrie Underwood, to star in a movie against their will.
+Hopefully, Clarkson fully moves on and just blacks out her big-screen, Hollywood debut.
+After all, everything has worked out for Clarkson, both onscreen and off, in the years since her film debut.
 In addition to her incredibly successful recording career, Clarkson is a beloved judge on The Voice and the host of her own talk show, The Kelly Clarkson Show.

 This article was originally published in 2019.